CatsLover2006/Audiodex/README.md

   - [x] Write ID3 tags
     - Tested using AIFF re-encoding
     - Will add full editing capability during GUI stage
-  - [ ] (Hopefully) Read album art
+  - [x] Read album art
-    - ~~Won't touch this with a ten foot pole until GUI time~~<br>Turns out I jumped the gun and added a function to load a `BufferedImage` in the `AudioDecoder` interface.
-It's still not very useful without a GUI, but I might use it to clone album art while encoding.
+    - ~~Won't touch this with a ten foot pole until GUI time~~<br>~~Turns out I jumped the gun and added a function to load a `BufferedImage` in the `AudioDecoder` interface.
+It's still not very useful without a GUI, but I might use it to clone album art while encoding.~~<br>Yep I started using it to clone album artwork.
-  - [ ] (Maybe) Write album art
+  - [x] Write album art
 - [x] All this, preferably without requiring native binaries
   - I'm going to use libraries to handle decoding and encoding